Italy: Republican era

 Fears of a Communist takeover proved crucial in 1948, when the Christian Democrats, under Alcide De Gasperi, won a landslide victory.
 Consequently, in 1949 Italy became a member of NATO.
 The Marshall Plan revived the economy, which, until the late 1960s, enjoyed a period called the Italian economic miracle.
 In the 1950s, Italy became a founding country of the European Communities, a forerunner of the European Union.
-From the late 1960s until the early 1980s, the country experienced the Years of Lead, characterised by economic difficulties, especially after the 1973 oil crisis; social conflicts; and terrorist massacres.
+From the late 1960s until the early 1980s, the country experienced the Years of lead, characterised by economic difficulties, especially after the 1973 oil crisis; social conflicts; and terrorist massacres.

 The economy recovered and Italy became the world's fifth-largest industrial nation after it gained entry into the G7 in the 1970s.
 However, national debt skyrocketed past 100% of GDP.
 Between 1992 and 1993, Italy faced terror attacks perpetrated by the Sicilian Mafia as a consequence of new anti-mafia measures by the government.
-Voters – disenchanted with political paralysis, massive public debt and extensive corruption uncovered by the Clean Hands investigation – demanded radical reform.
+Voters – disenchanted with political paralysis, massive public debt, and extensive corruption uncovered by the Clean Hands investigation – demanded radical reform.
 The Christian Democrats, who had ruled for almost 50 years, underwent a crisis and disbanded, splitting into factions.
 The Communists reorganised as a social-democratic force.
 During the 1990s and 2000s, centre-right (dominated by media magnate Silvio Berlusconi) and centre-left coalitions (led by professor Romano Prodi) alternately governed.

-In 2011, amidst the Great Recession, Berlusconi resigned and was replaced by the technocratic cabinet of Mario Monti.
-In 2014, Matteo Renzi became prime minister and the government started constitutional reform.
-This was rejected in a 2016 referendum and Paolo Gentiloni became prime minister.

-During the European migrant crisis of the 2010s, Italy was the entry point and leading destination for most asylum seekers entering the EU.
-Between 2013 and 2018, it took in over 700,000 migrants, mainly from sub-Saharan Africa, which put a strain on the public purse and led to a surge in support for far-right or euro-sceptic parties.
-After the 2018 general election, Giuseppe Conte became prime minister of a populist coalition.

-With almost 200,000 victims, Italy was one of the countries with the most deaths in the COVID-19 pandemic and one of the most affected economically.
-In February 2021, after a government crisis, Conte resigned.
-Mario Draghi, former president of the European Central Bank, formed a national unity government supported by most main parties, pledging to implement an economic stimulus to face the crisis caused by the pandemic.
-In 2022, Giorgia Meloni was sworn in as Italy's first female prime minister.
+In the early 21st century, Italy experienced a prolonged period of political and economic instability, strongly influenced by international crises.
+The effects of the Great Recession that began in 2008, had a significant impact on the country's economy and public finances, leading to the adoption of austerity measures and an increased reliance on technocratic or broad coalition governments aimed at ensuring stability and international credibility.